 Generally, the cost of adopting a Pomsky is similar to other dogs.
 It usually ranges between $0 and $250 depending on the shelter.
 However, some individuals may take the chance to exploit you for more.

 If you chose to adopt a full grown Pomsky, take some time to look into heir character traits.
-As already mentioned, training a adult Pomsky can be very hard.
+As already mentioned, training a adult dog can be very hard.

 Finding A Pomsky

-Finding Pomsky today is not as hard as it was in 2012.
-Actually, the idea of a Pomski by the year 2012 was just a myth.
+Finding Pomsky dog today is not as hard as it was in 2012.
 If you bought Pomsky puppies at that time chances are it was not an actual Pomsky.

 However, finding a Pomski today is pretty easy.
 There are a few options available to you.